Dallas Motorcycle Accident Lawyer

 - Aggressive drivers who don’t share the road with motorcyclists

-- Drunk drivers (or impaired drivers under the influence of drugs) crashing into motorcyclists
+- Drunk drivers (or impaired drivers under the influence of drugs)

 Types of motorcycle accidents

 - Head-on – When drivers crash head-on into a motorcycle, the consequences can be catastrophic.
-Often, head-on collisions involving motorcycles occur on busy city streets like Skillman Street in Dallas or rural roads in northern Texas.
+Often, head-on collisions occur on busy city streets like Skillman Street in Dallas or rural roads in northern Texas.

-- Intersection – Accidents at intersections involving motorcyclists often involve drivers not obeying posted traffic laws.
+- Intersection – Accidents at intersections often involve drivers not obeying posted traffic laws.
 Whether it’s running a red light, not stopping at a stop sign, or turning without looking, other drivers frequently cause motorcycle intersection accidents.

 - Left-hand turn – At intersections, other drivers often crash into motorcyclists while making a left-hand turn.
 Drivers may claim they didn’t see the motorcyclist.
 But that’s no excuse.
-When drivers cause left-hand turn motorcycle crashes, they should be held accountable for their actions.
+When drivers cause left-hand turn crashes, they should be held accountable for their actions.

 - Dooring – Motorcyclists often sustain severe injuries when drivers in parked vehicles open the car door without looking.
-Suddenly, a passing motorcyclist can crash into the open car door.
+Suddenly, a passing bike can crash into the open car door.
 That’s why such collisions are known as dooring accidents.

 Whatever type of motorcycle accident you’re dealing with in Dallas, make sure you fully understand your rights.
 Make sure you talk to an attorney at The Marye Law Firm right away.